-Members may signup on the website calendar to bring their vessel to the U for a voluntary inspection.
-Vessels mooring at the Portage Bay Mainstation are required to pass an electrical inspection at least once every two years.
+Members may sign-up on the website calendar to bring their vessel to the U for a voluntary inspection.
+Vessels mooring at the Portage Bay Mainstation on non-ground fault protected circuit breakers are required to pass an electrical inspection at least once every two years.

 Captains who sign up for a given date are taken on a first come - first served basis.
-Your vessel will be inspected at its assigned moorage (Inspectors come to you).
+Your vessel will be inspected at its assigned moorage or at the U dock.
+(Inspectors come to you).
 The sequence in which vessels are inspected is up to the discretion of the inspector.
 Inspectors will work until all registered vessels are inspected (weather permitting.)
 Inspector will not board the vessel unless invited.
 Inspectors and Captains are required to wear personal protective masks if requested by either party.

 - A responsible person who knows the location of the vessel circuit breakers and operation of the vessel electrical equipment must be aboard during the inspection.